beingcharlie/mikrotik-networkdesign-smallbusiness/README.md

 # SME Network Infrastructure Design (MikroTik)

-This project demonstrates a secure and scalable enterprise network design using MikroTik CHR with VLAN segmentation, DHCP management, and firewall security policies.
+This project demonstrates a secure and scalable enterprise network design using MikroTik with VLAN segmentation, DHCP management, and firewall security policies.

 ## Features
 - VLAN 10: Management